TahaFanaswala/tahafanaswala.github.io/docs/index.md

 # Getting started on FTW Trading

 While the images in this guide are from the PC version, these steps apply to the mobile application as well.

+## Download

-Here is the [link](https://www.appsheet.com/newshortcut/c61fdf3e-c824-4909-9dbc-19b5f1719d9b) to download the mobile version of the app.
+You can download the mobile version of the app using this [link](https://www.appsheet.com/start/c61fdf3e-c824-4909-9dbc-19b5f1719d9b).

 ## How to buy/sell shares
 After registering your account, you'll land on the **Ownership** page.
 This is where you can see what shares you own.
 It's currently blank, but we can change that by buying some shares.
 Click on the **Transactions** button at the bottom, to the left of the **Ownership** button.